core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Collecting them at a proxy not only keeps the traffic low, but also lets the clients ride single file to hide their numbers[SW:EPIV].

-When fanning out multicast data delivery, deterministic requests allow for a more efficient setup ({{det-requests-for-notif}}).
+When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-observe-multicast-notifications}}, deterministic requests allow for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).

 ## Terminology ## {#terminology}